 Adam Piotr Żukiewicz holds a Doctor of Musical Arts degree from the University of Toronto and Masters of Music degree from Indiana University.
 He has also studied at the Royal Academy of Music in London, UK, and was a music scholar at the United World College of the Adriatic in Duino, Italy.
 His mentors and teachers include Arnaldo Cohen, Jerome Lowenthal, Vanessa Latarche, James Parker, Marietta Orlov, Dario de Rosa, Alberto Miodini, and Paweł Zawadzki.

 Enthused by sharing music, thoughts and experiences of music, Mr. Żukiewicz also enjoys teaching, lecturing, impromptu performances, singing in an amateur choir, and musical discussions with musicians and music lovers alike.
 Beyond music, he takes pleasure in reading, connecting with people, sports, travel, and nature, which he finds most inspiring.

 Adam Piotr Żukiewicz served as faculty at the University of Toronto and St Michael's Choir School in Toronto.
-His students studied in renowned institutions such as Indiana University and Eastman School of Music, and their successes include festival and competition awards in Canada, USA, Singapore, and Italy.
+His students studied in renowned institutions such as Royal College of Music (London, UK), Indiana University, and Eastman School of Music, and their successes include festival and competition awards in Canada, USA, Singapore, and Italy.